pranjalchakraborty/Silkroad_S1API/README.md

 * **`deals` and `dealsModifier` Size:** Both the `deals[index]` array and the `dealsModifier` array within a `shippingTier` must have 4 elements.

 > **Note:** The current code requires both a first and last name for each NPC.
 This limitation will be removed in a future update when supported by the underlying API.

+## Extra JSON Schema Fields

+* **Version:**
+  - `s1api`: Specifies the required version of s1api (e.g., "1.5.0").
+  - `empire`: Indicates the current version of the empire mod (e.g., "0.1").
+* **Effects:**
+  - `effectsName`: An array of available effect names such as "AntiGravity", "Athletic", "Balding", …, "Random".
+  - `effectsDollarMult`: A list of multipliers corresponding to each effect.
+* **Quality & Products:**
+  - `qualityTypes`: Lists the available quality types (e.g., "trash", "poor", "standard", etc.).
+  - `qualitiesDollarMult`: An array of multipliers for each quality type.
+  - `productTypes`: An array listing all available product/drug types (e.g., "weed", "meth", "cocaine").
+* **Additional Fields:**
+  - `randomNumberRanges`: Contains miscellaneous random multipliers used in deal calculations.

 ## JSON Editor Tool